What Is the Oura Activity Score?

 As you’re exploring which Activity Contributors you can improve, it helps to consider which questions they help you answer.

-If your inactivity Contributors are in the red, they’re signaling patterns of inactivity.
+If your inactivity Contributors are in the red, it’s a sign you need to move more.
 “Are you successfully avoiding a sedentary lifestyle each day?”

 To improve these contributors, try enabling Inactivity Alerts for a friendly reminder to stretch your legs or using these tips for staying active.
 It may also help to keep the design of these contributors in mind: